msd-code-academy/react-workshop/09-typescript-in-react/README.md

 #### Never

 `never` is a special type that indicates that the value 'never occurs'.
-For example here we say by `never` that function never returns anything and that the end of the function is not reachable:
+For example here we say by `never` that function never returns anything and that the end of the function is not reachable.

 ```TypeScript
 function error(message: string): never {